RedwanNewaz/bebop2_controller/README.md

 ## Software Setup:

 -- **Installation of bebop_autonomy** from fork manually is required to send relative move commands to the drone.
-Check out [install bebop_autonomy from fork and build visp](http://wiki.ros.org/visp_ros/Tutorials/How%20to%20do%20visual%20servoing%20with%20Parrot%20Bebop%202%20drone%20and%20visp_ros). <br>
+Check out [install bebop_autonomy from fork and build visp](http://wiki.ros.org/visp_ros/Tutorials/How%20to%20do%20visual%20servoing%20with%20Parrot%20Bebop%202%20drone%20and%20visp_ros). <br><br>
 Bebop_autonomy is a ROS driver for Parrot Bebop 2.0 drones (quadrocopters), based on Parrot’s official ARDroneSDK3.
 You can check out [this source code](https://github.com/AutonomyLab/bebop_autonomy) for the driver is for more understanding.

 ---------------------------------------------